-In addition to funding its single family mortgage production by issuing bonds, the Agency from time to time sells Program Securities in the secondary market.
-Since 2009 the Agency has sold approximately \$1.261 billion of Program Securities in the open market as of September 1, 2020, \$313 million of which would have been eligible to be financed with tax-exempt bonds.
+In addition to funding its single family mortgage production by issuing bonds, the Agency from time to time sells Program Securities in the secondary market, including selling Program Securities and later repurchasing an interest-only strip in those Program Securities.
+Since 2009 the Agency has sold approximately \$1.530 billion of Program Securities, including Program Securities sold with the later repurchase of an interest-only strip, in the open market as of November 29, 2021, \$369 million of which would have been eligible to be financed with tax-exempt bonds.
 In 2013, the Agency also issued and sold three series of its Home Ownership Mortgage-Backed Exempt Securities Certificates in the aggregate principal amount of \$32.5 million, each of which is a special, limited obligation of the Agency payable from, and secured solely by, all principal and interest payments made on a single Program Security.
 Based on market conditions and the availability of economic refunding opportunities, the Agency determines whether to issue Additional Bonds under the Bond Resolution or under its Homeownership Finance Bond Resolution or to sell Program Securities in the secondary market.